The Ultimate NFT & Web3 Glossary for Artists & Creators

 A rug pull is a common scam in the crypto and NFT spaces.
 This is when a project owner promotes a new project to investors, hypes it up, and then abandons it after taking all the funds.

 A smart contract is a transaction protocol in the form of code that runs when certain conditions are met.
 Smart contracts automate the execution of a workflow so that the individuals involved know what the outcome is going to be.

 In the Web3 sphere, “token” is a representation of an asset that is held, traded, or staked to earn interest.
 Technically, it’s just another word for crypto.
 However, it’s mostly used when referring to cryptocurrencies other than Ethereum and Bitcoin.
 “Token” is also used to refer to digital assets or collectibles.

 Virtual reality or VR is a simulated experience that can be accessed using headsets or multi-projected environments.
 VR is computer-generated and can be interacted with in a “real” way via specialised equipment.

 The impending iteration of the Internet, which is based on blockchain technology, token-based economics and interoperability.
-Coined in 2014 by Ethereum co-founder Gavin Wood, web3 gained a lot of popularity from 2020 as blockchain technology and crypto became mainstream.
+Coined in 2014 by Ethereum co-founder Gavin Wood, Web3 gained a lot of popularity in the 2020s as blockchain technology and crypto became more mainstream.